jeremywrnr/open-remote/readme.md

     git open-remote

 opens the first git remote. to open a specific remote, specify some part (or all) of the host name. for example:

     git open-remote bit
     git open-remote bucket
     git open-remote bitbucket

-will all open the bitbucket remote in the browser.
+will all open the current repository's bitbucket remote in the browser.

 ## about

+the original idea for this came from my friend [charlie][cel] who initially provided me with a simple git alias that would do the same, but it only worked for repos that were https and was not platform independent.
+I was also inspired by the [git-up][gup] ruby gem in how seamlessly it integrated with git.

+[gup]:
+[cel]:

 ## testing

-    bundle
+    bundle || gem install bundler
     rake

-## todos